abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 gen_pdn
 ```
 ### Routing
-For routing these are the following files
+For routing, these are the following files
-Inputs : LEF, DEF, Preprocessed route guides
+Inputs: LEF, DEF, Preprocessed route guides
-Output : Detailed routing solution with optimized wire length and via count ( observed in MAGIC layout)
+Output: Detailed routing solution with optimized wire length and via count ( observed in MAGIC layout)
 ``` bash
 run_routing
  ```